 In July 2014, Allergan announced that it would be reducing its worldwide headcount by approximately 13% and that it would be restructuring its operations.
 In March 2015, Actavis plc acquired Allergan.
 Allergan also previously has announced that it was seeking a partner for further development and commercialization of drug candidates in our chronic pain program under our continuing collaboration.
 In connection with Actavis' acquisition of Allergan, and any related restructuring, Allergan elected to terminate our collaboration focused on muscarinic product candidates, including the glaucoma program covered by such collaboration, and, it may choose to devote substantially less resources to the chronic pain program or could discontinue such program entirely.
 If Allergan is unable to successfully partner our chronic pain program, it may elect to not pursue further development.
 In addition, any partner that Allergan does identify may devote substantially less resources than Allergan has devoted to this program to date.
-In addition, Allergan can terminate our existing chronic pain collaboration upon prior notice to us, as it did with the glaucoma collaboration.
+In addition, Allergan can terminate our existing chronic pain collaboration.